DASpringate/SchemeR/README.md

 #####Issues/bugs:

 * The Lambda special form does not yet work correctly (at all!).
-Returns error:
+    - Returns th following error:
-    Error in nchar(val) :
+    `Error in nchar(val) :
-        cannot coerce type 'closure' to vector of type 'character'
+        cannot coerce type 'closure' to vector of type 'character'`
 * Quote is not completely sane

 #####To do: